Skip to main content

 Margin

-Profit as a % of the PRICE. $15 price, $10 cost = $5 profit = 33% gross margin.
+Profit as a % of the PRICE.
+A price of 15 on a cost of 10 = 5 profit = 33% gross margin.
 Margin and markup are different numbers.

 Net margin